-Several health-related environmental conditions (ACM and LBP) currently exist or are suspected to exist on the McKinney Group B Parcels in areas considered suitable for transfer by deed.
+On the basis of the EBS and FOST guidance criteria, it may be concluded that all of the McKinney Group C Parcels are transferable by deed under the provisions of CERCLA § 120(h)(3) or (4) (Plate 9).
+Several health-related environmental conditions (e.g., ACM and LBP) currently exist or are suspected to exist on the McKinney Group C Parcels in areas considered suitable for transfer by deed according to FOST guidance criteria.
 These environmental conditions have been evaluated or investigated by the Army, and the results have been summarized in this EBS.